Sanitation and Infection Control for Cleaning Staff

-- Check product labels and MSDSs to know the potential hazards and safe work practices for all cleaning and disinfecting products you use.
+- Check product labels and safety data sheets (SDSs) (if available) to know the potential hazards and safe work practices for all cleaning and disinfecting products you use.

-- Use cleaning products appropriate to your workplace and according to the supplier's recommendation to ensure proper cleaning.
+- Use cleaning products appropriate to your workplace and according to the supplier's recommendation to ensure effective cleaning results.

 - Always clean and wash surfaces/areas thoroughly before disinfecting them.

-- Use germicides or diluted bleaches (e.g. sodium hypochlorite) to disinfect areas as required.
+- Use disinfecting products or diluted bleaches (i.e.,. sodium hypochlorite) to disinfect areas as required.

-- Wash hands regularly and thoroughly with warm water and soap, after removing gloves.
-Always wash before you eat, drink or smoke; or after you have used the toilet.
+- After using cleaning products, wash hands thoroughly with water and soap, after removing gloves.
+Also, remember to always wash your hands before you eat, drink or smoke; or after you have used the toilet.

-- Report to your supervisor all spills, accidents, incidents, etc.
+- Report to your supervisor all spills, incidents, etc.

 - Do not eat, drink, or smoke while using bleaches, cleaning agents, disinfecting agents, or other chemical products.

-Use these suggestions when you may come in contact with blood or body fluids visibly contaminated with blood (for example, when you can see blood in vomit).
-It is important to follow these tips as blood may spread certain illnesses.
+Use these suggestions if you come in contact with blood or other body fluids.
+It is important to follow these tips as blood and body fluids may be infectious.

-- Decontaminate the area with an approved germicide or a 1:100 solution of household bleach (that is, dilute 1 part bleach with 99 parts water).
+- Decontaminate the area with an approved disinfecting agent or a 1:100 solution of household bleach (that is, dilute 1 part bleach with 99 parts water).

-- Discard all soiled cleaning materials in a leak-proof plastic bag.
-Dispose of this bag according to local/public health regulations for the disposal of infectious waste.
+- Throw out all soiled cleaning materials in a leak-proof plastic bag.
+Throw out this bag according to local or public health regulations for the disposal of infectious waste.

 - Wash hands thoroughly with warm water and soap, after removing gloves.